 Modern Foreign Languages

 Ever-expanding communication technology, increased travel opportunities and changing flexibility in the job market have resulted in the world becoming a much smaller place.
-It is crucial that we can speak with and understand each other, and, as the European nations move ever closer together, the importance of a knowledge and understanding of other languages and cultures can only increase.
+It is crucial that we can speak with and understand each other.

 Our aim for language teaching and learning is to provide interesting and well-resourced lessons which instil a passion and curiosity for language learning and enable pupils to access employment, leisure and travel opportunities beyond the confines of the Anglo-American world.

 We consistently keep the five top reasons for foreign language learning in mind:

 During Senior School, language learning will improve communication skills and confidence, develop literacy and deepen understanding of English.

 In Key Stage 3 …

 …language learning is communicative in nature; the emphasis is on speaking and listening for practical communication.
 Pupils develop confidence in their spoken language but also develop an understanding of grammar and syntax.
 Reading and writing skills are also established.
 The study of French, German and Spanish will also help pupils to improve their communication skills, develop their literacy skills, deepen their knowledge of English and develop an understanding of different countries and culture.
 For pupils in Year 7, please download the information guide which is attached.